canonical/charm-relation-interfaces/k8s-service/README.md

 ## Direction
 The `k8s-service` interface implements a provider/requirer pattern.
-The consumer is a charm that wishes to consume a k8s service, and the provider is a charm able to provide it.
+The requirer is a charm that wishes to consume a k8s service, and the provider is a charm able to provide it.

 ```mermaid
 flowchart TD